 Figure 15 offers some comparisons between the two funds.
-It is noteworthy that CATCo aims for a higher annual return, which arguably reflects the higher risk of its investment strategy.
+It is noteworthy that CATCo aims for a higher annual return, which we feel reflects the higher risk of its investment strategy.
 The annual returns are shown in the next exhibit.
-While CATCo has delivered higher returns since inception it can be seen that there has been greater volatility.
+While CATCo has delivered higher returns since inception it can be seen that there is greater volatility.